2014 Taipei Metro attack: Victims

 According to statistics compiled by the New Taipei Fire Department, the youngest victim was a 26-year-old graduate student at National Cheng Kung University, identified as Chang Cheng-han (male).
-The other three killed were 28-year-old Hsieh Ching-yun (male), 47-year-old Pan Pi-chu and 62-year-old Lee Tsui-yun (both female).
+The other three killed were 28-year-old Hsieh Ching-yun (male), 52-year-old Pan Pi-chu and 62-year-old Lee Tsui-yun (both female); Pan was killed the day before her 53rd birthday.
 They were all taken to different hospitals in Taipei and New Taipei, the department said.
 In addition, 24 others were wounded during the knife attack, 10 critically.

 Perpetrator

-Cheng Chieh (鄭捷), also romanized as Zheng Jie, was born 3 April 1993 in the Banqiao District, and attended schools in Taipei.
+Cheng Chieh (鄭捷) was born 3 April 1993 in the Banqiao District, and attended schools in Taipei.
 He grew up with few friends and was extremely focused on his studies.
 Cheng was also interested in violent online games and had written horror stories.

 In elementary school, Cheng threatened to kill classmates over small disagreements.
 In junior high school, he carried a knife for a month looking for a chance to stab his teacher.
 In high school, Cheng began blogging about his plans to kill and posted articles about murders.
 He enrolled in the Chung Cheng Institute of Technology in 2011 with the intention of receiving military training but was expelled two years later.
 He then transferred to Tunghai University.
 School officials there noticed Cheng's startling social media activity and offered him counseling before the incident, but no irregularities were discovered.
 At the time of the attack, Cheng lived in the Banqiao District of New Taipei with his parents and younger brother.

 After graduating from high school, Cheng enrolled in the Department of Power and Systems Engineering at the National Defense University; until June 2013 in the second semester of his sophomore year, when he was reprimanded by the school for failing to obtain more than half of the credits in that semester.
 He dropped out, and in September of the same year, he entered the second year of the Department of Environmental Engineering at Tunghai University, through the transfer exam.
 During the university's winter vacation in 2014, Cheng again applied to transfer to another school.
 He aimed to transfer to the Chinese literature department but failed the exam.
 Cheng's parents told the police that he had a lively personality in high school, and his personality changed after he dropped out of National Defense University.